sandi2382/openham-modes/docs/preamble.md

 This document describes recommended practices for identifying experimental transmissions using OpenHam digital modes.

+## Disclaimer

+**THIS SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.** Users are solely responsible for ensuring compliance with local amateur radio regulations, licensing requirements, and band plans.
+Use at your own risk.

 ## Legal Requirements

 Before transmitting with experimental digital modes: